violinist-dev/docs/content/commands.md

 --minor-only (-m): Only shows packages that have minor SemVer-compatible updates.
 {{< /highlight >}}

 There are still several ways this can be manipulated.
 See the config options for details.
+For example, If you set the option [check_only_direct_dependencies](#check-only-direct) to `0` the `--direct` flag will not be used.

 ## Updating packages